caravagnalab/tumourevo/docs/output.md

 ### cnaqc2tsv

 This parser is designed to convert mutations data of joint CNAqc analysis from CNAqc format (RDS file) into a tabular format (TSV file).
-This step is mandatory for running python-based tools (e.g. PyClone-VI, SigProfiler) and it is mandatory if `--tools` contains either `pyclone-vi` or `sigprofiler`.
+This step is always run for python-based tools (e.g. PyClone-VI, SigProfiler) and it is mandatory if `--tools` contains either `pyclone-vi` or `sigprofiler`.

 <details markdown="1">
 <summary>Output files for all patients</summary>